timescale/docs/use-timescale/integrations/query-admin/qstudio.md

     *   For `Server Type`, select `Postgres`.
     *   For `Connect By`, select `Host`.
-    *   For the `Host`, `Port`, `Database`, `Username` and `Password`, use your Service connection details.
+    *   For the `Host`, `Port`, `Database`, `Username` and `Password`, use your service connection details.
 For more information about these settings, see [the connection section][connection-details].
 1. Click `Test` to check if the connection is successful.
 1. Click `Add` to add the connection.